cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ~~~
 {: #fig-poprf title="POPRF protocol overview with additional public input"}

-Each protocol consists of an offline setup phase and an online setup phase,
+Each protocol consists of an offline setup phase and an online phase,
 described in {{offline}} and {{online}}, respectively.
 Configuration details
 for the offline phase are described in {{configuration}}.